shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

     ![Screenshot of the Azure Migrate portal blade.
 Under 'Azure Migrate: Server Assessment' the value for 'discovered servers' is '5'.](Images/updt-dscsvrdnews.png "Discovered servers")

-    > Note:- **Wait for the discovery process to complete before proceeding to the next Task**.

 #### Task summary